YazdonovJ/GPTillo/README.md

 # James – Large Language Mode for Telegram

 James is a conversational AI Telegram bot powered by Google Gemini API.
 It's designed to interact in group chats as a funny, casual, and energetic "friend" with various capabilities (those can be configured)
-Difference between normal AI chatbots with GPTillo is that GPTillo can interact with many people in telegram groups as well.

 ## Features